 Treat symptoms with non-prescription medicines and call ahead before visiting a doctor.

 - Use over-the-counter medications based on your symptoms.
 Follow all usage and warning information on the label.

 - Get rest and drink plenty of water or clear liquids.
 Avoid alcohol or drinks with caffeine, such as sodas, tea, and coffee.

-- Seek medical attention immediately if your illness is getting worse (e.g., difficulty breathing or persistent fever after using fever reducing medication).
+- Seek medical attention right away if your illness is getting worse (e.g., difficulty breathing or fever that won’t go down after using fever reducing medication).
 Call the doctor’s office and tell them you have or may have COVID-19.

-- Get immediate medical attention if you have any medical emergency.
+- Get medical attention right away if you have any medical emergency.
 Call 911 and notify the dispatch personnel that you have or may have COVID-19.
-Emergency warning signs of COVID-19 can include; trouble breathing, persistent pain or pressure in the chest, new confusion or inability to arouse, or bluish lips or face.
+Emergency warning signs of COVID-19 can include; trouble breathing, pain or pressure in the chest that won’t go away, new confusion or inability to arouse or wake, or bluish lips or face.

 |Fever or headache or body aches||Use a mild pain reliever such as acetaminophen (Tylenol) or ibuprofen (e.g., Advil or Motrin)|